 PCC offers a wide variety of scholarships.
 A partial list of available scholarships can be viewed on the PCC Financial Aid home page, http://www.pasadena.edu/studentservices/financialAid/index.cfm.
 Additional scholarships are also listed in the PCC "Campus Crier" publication.
 Most of these scholarships are offered from off-campus sources.
 Scholarship applications are generally available from October through February.
 Students can obtain the application at the financial aid office or download a PDF version at www.paccd.cc.ca.us.
 For more information please visit http://pasadenacc.financialaidtv.com/.

 Yes!
 There is a deadline.
 Students are selected for campus-based (Federal Supplemental Educational Opportunity Grant and Federal Work-Study) on a first come, first-served basis.
 Students with maximum Pell Grant eligibility will be chosen for campus-based funds first, but only up to the availability of these funds.
 To receive consideration for campus-based as well as the Cal Grant Entitlement/Competitive programs, students should apply by March 2.

 Generally, students are notified by the email address from the FAFSA.
-Notify the Office of Scholarships & Financial Aid if there is a change in the email address.
+Please notify the Office of Admissions & Records if there is a change in your email address.
 The financial aid office is not able to identify the student with an incorrect or undeliverable email address.

-Award information is e-mailed to you with your Financial Aid Award letter.
+Award information (but not dollar amount) is e-mailed to you with your Financial Aid Award letter.
 Details on Disbursement information / award amounts can be obtained by logging onto your LancerPoint account.
 In addition, disbursement dates can be found on the Financial Aid web page in the Terms & Condition page.